cespare/kvcache/README.md

 ## Speedup

 - Periodic pauses (GC?)
-  - Show the size of memCache and refCache on INFO calls
   - Change the refCache to be a map[[20]byte]RecordRef so it has no pointers:
     - key is a SHA-1 hash
     - See about changing one/both of the RecordRef fields from uint64s to uint32